victorrgez/terraform/README.md

 - [ ] What is a workspace --> Isolated set of resources.
 Each of them is a duplication of the whole project with different lifecycle.
 Same codebase is used for all workspaces.
 Variables + Data Sources + Resources + Outputs
 - [ ] What is exactly terraform module --> Like a Class in OoP.
 Bundle of resources which a series of settings that will not change whilst you can still tune them a bit.
 - [ ] Data sources
-- [ ] Pass different variables when running terraform on command line
-- [ ] What is Istio?

 Done: